eBay/TasCreed/docs/usage/Schedule.md

 The job define can be triggered when the scheduled time comes.
 Here introduces a new concept `Schedule`, users can submit a schedule of a job request, with the config of time schedule.

-Across the whole Tumbler cluster, a routine thread runs to submit job requests when the related schedule condition meets.
+Across the whole TasCreed cluster, a routine thread runs to submit job requests when the related schedule condition meets.

 An example of schedule could be like this:
 ```json